Sunset Laboratory Inc. was founded in 1984 by Bob Cary, a pioneer in the field of organic carbon and elemental carbon (OC-EC) aerosol analysis.

 Our instruments have become the premiere analytic equipment used for OC-EC on six continents and more than 40 countries, and are ready for use with the NIOSH method 5040, IMPROVE and EUSAAR 2 protocols.
 Highly configurable operating parameters also allow for custom designed analysis.

-The principal scientists of Sunset Laboratory are Robert Cary and David Smith.
-Cary, President of the company, has been a leading innovator in the development of thermal optical OCEC measurement and analysis techniques and instruments.
+The principal scientist of Sunset Laboratory is Robert Cary.
+Cary, Founder of the company, has been a leading innovator in the development of thermal optical OCEC measurement and analysis techniques and instruments.
 Before founding Sunset Laboratory, he was a Senior Research Associate at the Oregon Graduate Institute of Science and Technology and was involved in the construction of the first OCEC instruments at OGI.
-David Smith is an atmospheric chemist with experience in instrument development, organic analysis and methods development, and secondary organic aerosol (SOA) formation studies.
-He has previously worked in the Atmosphere Chemistry Group at ManTech Environmental Technology.